Victoria's Secret? Concealed Assets

 Source: L Brand's 10-Ks from 2013 to 2017 & Author's Calculations

 The growth metrics look pretty good.
 The book value metric should be viewed with some suspicion as they are influenced pretty heavily by my $8 billion brand value estimate.
-If I were to use the $3.125 billion estimate the 5-year CAGR for Book Value Per Diluted Share falls to -0.96%.
+If I were to use the $3.125 billion estimate, the 5-year CAGR for Book Value Per Diluted Share falls to -0.96%.
 But then again, I wasn't giving it much credit to begin with.
 Operating Income and Free Cash Flow look pretty good though, and that's what I'm most interested in (and they aren't influenced by my brand estimates).

 Leverage Metrics